GAME RESULTGame Result

 At 4:04 PM, under the intermittent rain at Tokyo Stadium, the whistle announcing the beginning of FC Tokyo's "Last 4 Games, All Wins" challenge resounded loudly.

-The match started with C Osaka launching a total attack regardless of the formation, but FC Tokyo was able to steal the ball with solid defense and create big chances through sharp counterattacks.
-The first decisive chance for FC Tokyo came in the 9th minute when Yukihiko Sato, who had returned to his own half for defense after cutting off C Osaka's attack, received the ball and passed it to Masamitsu Kobayashi on the left side.
-Sato then made a fierce dash towards the front line.
-Kobayashi perfectly timed a through pass behind C Osaka's shallow defensive line, and Sato broke through to face the goalkeeper one-on-one.
-Sato dribbled past the oncoming goalkeeper but failed to take a shot, and he managed to pass the ball back to Amaral, who had run into the center, but it narrowly missed connecting and was cleared by a defender.
-Although it didn't result in a goal, it was a big chance created from Sato's excellent situational judgment.
-Unlike the previous match where they struggled to establish a base in the front line and create a tempo in the midfield, FC Tokyo in this match had Miura, the defensive midfielder, creating a tempo in the midfield and using Amaral and Toda in the front line to create attacking rhythm by expanding to the sides.
-Amaral provided stability in the front line with consistent post play, and Toda, who made his first start in the second stage, disrupted C Osaka's defensive line with his abundant mobility and aggressive movements.
-On the right side, Sato created chances with sharp runs into space.
+From the very beginning of the match, C Osaka launched an all-out attack without holding back, while FC Tokyo seized the ball with solid defense and created big chances through sharp counterattacks.
+The first decisive chance created by FC Tokyo came in the 9th minute when Yukihiko, who had returned to his own half to cut off C Osaka's attack, received the ball and passed it to Seigo KOBAYASHI, who was positioned on the left side, and then made a sprint forward.
+Seigo KOBAYASHI delivered a perfectly timed through pass behind C Osaka's shallow defensive line, allowing Yukihiko to break free and go one-on-one with the goalkeeper.
+Although Yukihiko managed to dribble past the advancing goalkeeper, he couldn't take a shot and barely managed to pass it back to Amaral, who had made a run into the center, but it was slightly off-target and cleared by the defender.
+Although it didn't lead to a goal, it was a big chance created from Yukihiko's excellent situational judgment.
+Unlike the previous match where they struggled to build up attacks due to the inability to create a pivot in the front line and lack of buildup in midfield, on this day, FC Tokyo saw their defensive midfielder Miura create space in midfield, feeding the ball to forwards Amaral and Toda, and from there, they built rhythm in their attacks by spreading the play to the sides.
+Up front, Amaral served as a stable pivot with his hold-up play, and Toda, making his first start of the second stage, stirred up C Osaka's defense with his abundant movement and aggressive actions, while Yukihiko on the right side created chances with sharp runs into space.

 In the 15th minute, after stealing the ball on the right side, Komine quickly fed it to the front line, where Yukihiko timed his run perfectly and received the ball from the deep right side, crossing it back to Miura who kicked it powerfully with his right foot to take the lead.
 Tokyo, riding on the momentum, scored another goal in the 19th minute.
 Once again, Yukihiko broke through on the right side and carried the ball close to the goal before passing it to Amaral in the center with a ground pass.
 Amaral lifted the ball with one touch and struck a powerful volley with his right foot for the second goal.
 C Osaka, who had to win, became too aggressive and disrupted the balance between offense and defense, allowing FC Tokyo to exploit the space behind their shallow three-back line, especially targeting Yukihiko on the right side.
 As a result, FC Tokyo quickly scored two goals in the early stages.